InternetOfPins/OnePin/README.md

 Latter on this areas can be fine tunned and enlarged to support more cases.

 #### Zero cost-overlay.
-There is type level overlay of pin manipulation allowing set/read pin state and eventually setting pin mode.
+This is a type level overlay of pin manipulation, allowing set/read pin state and eventually setting pin mode.
 Because its a type level definition all deduction occurs at compile time, resulting on the direct call of underlining framework.

-It is possible fully manipulate the pins, setting modes, reading or write data from the type level
+It is possible fully manipulate the pins, setting modes, reading or write data from the type level.

 **example:**